JetJadeja/Tanzine/README.md

 # TanzineLang
 Tanzine is a new, basic programming language written and interpreted in Python.
 It is able to utilize Python's standard libraries as well a libraries on the [Python Package Index](https://pypi.org/).
 Using Tanzine, you are able to acheive relatives imports, however package installation is not yet completed.

+## Please join our Discord server for help or ways to get involved: https://discord.gg/4aWwGQ4

 ### Warning
 Tanzine is an extremely new language, so there is no installation process.
 We are currently working on an installer to add the **tanzine** command to your path.
 The Tanzine Tutorial listed below also does not cover **everything**.
 The Tanzine core team is working on Docs!